bosun-monitor/bosun/docs/expressions.md

 Band performs `num` queries of `duration` each, `period` apart and concatenates them together, starting `period` ago.
 So `band("avg:os.cpu", "1h", "1d", 7)` will return a series comprising of the given metric from 1d to 1d-1h-ago, 2d to 2d-1h-ago, etc, until 8d.
 This is a good way to get a time block from a certain hour of a day or certain day of a week over a long time period.

+### over(query string, duration string, period string, num scalar) seriesSet
+Over's arguments behave the same way as band.
+However over shifts the time of previous periods to be now, tags them with duration that each period was shifted, and merges those shifted periods into a single seriesSet.
+This is useful for displaying time over time graphs.
+For example, the same day week over week would be `over("avg:1h-avg:rate:os.cpu{host=ny-bosun01}", "1d", "1w", 4)`.

 ### change(query string, startDuration string, endDuration string) numberSet

 Change is a way to determine the change of a query from startDuration to endDuration.
 If endDuration is the empty string (`""`), now is used.
 The query must either be a rate or a counter converted to a rate with the `agg:rate:metric` flag.